deflexable/guard-object/README.md

 # Key Advantages

-- Superfast (an error is thrown when a testCase doesn't match the footprint instead of scanning through the entire object)
+- ⚡️ Superfast (an error is thrown by default when a testCase doesn't match the footprint instead of scanning through the entire testCase)
-- Zero Dependency
+- 🏋️ Zero Dependency
-- Flexible
+- 🤸‍♂️ Flexible
-- Validate deep nested objects and arrays
+- 💪 Validate deep nested objects and arrays

 ## Installation